orgPatentRoot/DeepLearningCertificate/README.md

 No one will be turned away, however, for the professional track you will need to do a quick interview where we gauge your skill level and help you pick a paper (and sign some paperwork) and optionally pay for our placement services.
 For the academic track we recommend setting up a meeting with us but it's not required to get started - you can simply [follow these instructions](https://grey.colorado.edu/emergent/index.php/Stampede) to get access to our supercomputing resources.

+To get started send your resume to Brian Mingus at brian@latent.ly

 ## Guidelines

 * Code must be written in Tensorflow or a library that uses it such as Keras or Sonnet.